s-gas/webserv/README.md

 The server requires a configuration file with extension `.conf` in order to run.

-Its structure is inspired by **nginx** configuration file and defines the directives, which can be of two types:
+Its structure is inspired by **nginx** configuration file and defines the directives, which are instructions that tell the server how to handle incoming requests.

+There are two types of directives:

 - **block directive**: consists of a name and set of instructions surrounded my curly braces: